DonczewLab/ChEC-Seq_Analysis/README.md

 ## 1) Project Description

 **ChEC-seq Analysis Snakemake Workflow** is a Snakemake pipeline designed for Chromatin Endogenous Cleavage (ChEC) experiments.
-Rather than manually invoking each step (QC, trimming, alignment, coverage generation, mean coverage merging, optional WIG conversion), this pipeline automates the entire process from **raw FASTQ** inputs to **multiple coverage tracks** (raw, CPM, and spike-in normalized), as well as merged replicates to create an average signal track via a `merge_group` column in `samples.csv`.
+Rather than manually invoking each step (QC, trimming, alignment, coverage generation, mean coverage merging, WIG conversion, and plotting alignment metrics), this pipeline automates the entire process from **raw FASTQ** inputs to **multiple coverage tracks** (raw, CPM, and spike-in normalized), as well as merged replicates to create an average signal track via a `merge_group` column in `samples.csv`.

 ### Key Features